socialvibe/truex-tvos-google-ad-manager-reference-app/README.md

 ## [6] - Respond to onAdFreePod

-If the user fulfills the requirements to earn true[ATTENTION], the true[X] delegate method `onAdFreePod` will be called, and we respond to it by seeking the underlying stream over the current ad break.
+If the user fulfills the requirements to earn true[ATTENTION], the true[X] delegate method `onAdFreePod` will be called.
+We respond by seeking the underlying stream over the current ad break.
 This accomplishes the "reward" portion of the engagement.

-## [7] - Respond to terminal events
+## [7] - Respond to renderer finish events

-There are three ways the renderer can finish its job:
+There are three ways the renderer can finish:

-1. There were no ads available, which causes it to finish almost right away (`onNoAdsAvailable`)
+1. There were no ads available. (`onNoAdsAvailable`)
-2. The ad had an error somehow. (`onAdError`)
+2. The ad had an error. (`onAdError`)
-3. The viewer has completed the engagement. (`onAdFreePod`)
+3. The viewer has completed the engagement. (`onAdCompleted`)

-In all three of these cases, the renderer will have already removed itself from view, so all we need to do is resume playback.
-If we had received the `onAdFreePod` delegate method earlier, this resumption will be at the stream position immediately after the ad break; if not, it will resume with the ad break itself.
+In all three of these cases, the renderer will have removed itself from view.
+The remaining work is to resume playback.

 ## [8] - Respond to stream cancellation

-Finally, it's possible that the viewer decided to exit the stream while the true[X] engagement was ongoing.
-In this case, the renderer will dispatch the `onUserCancelStream` delegate method, and we respond appropriately.
-In a real app, this would probably return to an episode list screen or something along those lines.
-In this simple demo, it just exits the app.
+It's possible the viewer will decide to exit the stream while the true[X] engagement is ongoing.
+In this case, the renderer will dispatch the `onUserCancelStream` delegate method.
+In a real app, this would likely return to an episode list screen.
+In this demo, we exit playback.